Design and Optimization of Networks

 Course Contents

-• Design of wired and wireless access networks.
+•Design of fixed and wireless access networks

 Recommended Readings

-• Sudhir Dixit, Ramjee Prasad, Wireless IP and Building the Mobile Internet (Artech House Books, 2003)
+•Sudhir Dixit, Ramjee Prasad, Wireless IP and Building the Mobile Internet (Artech House Books, 2003)

-• Nathan Muller, LANs TO WANs: The Complete Management Guide, (Artech House Books, 2003)
+•Nathan Muller, LANs TO WANs: The Complete Management Guide, (Artech House Books, 2003)

-• Matthew Liotine, Mission-Critical Network Planning, (Artech House Books, 2003)
+•Matthew Liotine, Mission-Critical Network Planning, (Artech House Books, 2003)

-• Nihal Kularatna, Dileeka Dias, Essentials of Modern Telecommunications Systems (Artech House Books, 2004)
+•Nihal Kularatna, Dileeka Dias, Essentials of Modern Telecommunications Systems (Artech House Books, 2004)